quantlevel/crisis-resilient-portfolio/README.md

 ## 📊 Executive Summary

 This project investigates the fragility of traditional portfolio optimization techniques during the **2022 Correlation Crisis**.
-For decades, the negative correlation between equities and fixed income provided a reliable "free lunch" of diversification.
+For decades, the negative correlation between equities and fixed income provided a reliable means diversification.
 In 2022, this relationship collapsed as the Federal Reserve engaged in aggressive monetary tightening, causing both asset classes to fall simultaneously.

 Using a rigorous backtesting framework spanning **2019–2023**, this analysis compares the out-of-sample performance of three distinct allocation paradigms:
 1.  **Hierarchical Risk Parity (HRP)**: A machine learning approach that utilizes graph theory and hierarchical clustering to allocate capital based on the underlying correlation structure.